GabrielInada/CHIVE/ARCHITECTURE.md

 > 5. Renderers produce DOM; D3 charts redraw.
 None of them emit anything — the cycle ends.

 The punchline: **mutations never originate in renderers, and renderers never run except in response to an event bus notification.** That single sentence is the whole architecture.

+Not every event takes the path above.
+A panel-layout change (e.g. `PANEL_BLOCK_PROPORTIONS_UPDATED`) does **not** route through `main.js` — `panelManager` is the subscriber and it redraws only the panel canvas.
+A `CHART_EXPANDED_CHANGED` event is handled by `chart-controls/index.js`, which mutates one card's expand UI in place.
+The shape is identical — facade emits, subscriber reacts — but the subscriber set varies per event, and the response varies from "rebuild the world" (main.js) to "toggle one button" (chart-controls).

 ## 7. Invariants — do not break